Fooled by Distorted Saññā (Sañjānāti) – Origin of Attachment (Taṇhā)

 • Believing those “made-up” perceptions are REAL, a mind automatically generates expectations for repeatedly enjoying such sensory inputs, i.e., generates “defiled viññāṇa,” which the Buddha called a “magician.”

 4. That is the crucial point embedded in the Mūlapariyāya Sutta.
-Please take the time to contemplate that; one can consider various examples from life experiences.
+Please take the time to reflect on this; one can consider various examples from life experience.
 While humans will not eat grass, a cow spends the whole day happily eating grass.

-• Even among humans, such variations can be seen to a lesser extent.
-Some like classical music, whereas for others, it is too dull, and they may prefer heavy-metal music.
+• Even among humans, such variations are evident to a lesser extent.
+Some prefer classical music, whereas others find it too dull and may prefer heavy metal.
 Such preferences are not embedded in the music itself but in particular minds.

-• Based on such “mirages” made up by our minds (based on gati we are born with), we automatically attach to external sights, sounds, tastes, etc., either with cravings or repulsiveness.
+• Based on such “mirages” constructed by our minds (stemming from the gati with which we are born), we automatically attach to external sights, sounds, tastes, etc., either with craving or aversion.
 Thus, it is this “distorted saññā” (which the Buddha called a “mirage”) that leads to the viññāṇa “making up” such external stimuli into categories of attractive, repulsive, or neutral.

 • In reality, no external sensory input has intrinsic (built-in) attractive or repulsive properties.
-Again, if fully sunk into the mind, this simple fact can make a massive difference in grasping Buddha’s teachings.
+Again, if fully absorbed, this simple fact can make a significant difference in grasping the Buddha’s teachings.

 Difference Between “Watching a Magic Show” and “Living Based on Distorted Sanna”